 Orbis Partners has been selected to conduct a criminal justice needs assessment in Illinois.
 The primary purpose of this study is to supply information that will demonstrate the needs of criminal justice organizations, and identify areas that need improvement.
 The information will also be used to guide decision-making regarding where to best allocate resources.
 A secondary purpose of this study is to provide information that outlines if, and how, the needs of criminal justice organizations have changed over time by comparing the data collected as part of this study to the results of a needs assessment survey conducted in 1996.
 Major components of the criminal justice system will be surveyed on topics such as workload demands, training needs, staff retention, information systems and programming.
-The survey was released in September.
+The survey was released in September and data collection ended in November.
+A final report is expected in May 2006.